dendenxu/mipnerf360-pytorch-minus/readme.md

 Typical speed for training on 3090 is 0.75s/iter.
 It's strongly recommend you create the ray_cache file first by running the previous command.
+Since running it with multiple processes spawned by `torchrun` will not only use up more memory for no reason, but also make it possible to create a corrupted ray_cache file.
 (When the training starts, you can interrupt the single-gpu training and call this command).
 (I would print out various messages to let you know where you are during training/rendering).